Aysel Tuğluk: Sentences of 2007 and 2009

 In 2007 she was sentenced to 18 months imprisonment over the distribution of party leaflets in the Kurdish language, which is forbidden according to the law, which requires all political literature be in Turkish.

 On 5 February 2009 Tuğluk was sentenced again, this time to 18 months in prison by a court in the southeastern city of Diyarbakir for violating anti-terrorism laws by referring to PKK fighters as 'heroes to some' at a rally in 2006.

 Sentence of 2012

-In June 2012 Aysel Tuğluk was sentenced to 14 years and 7 months imprisonment for charges of "committing a crime on behalf of the armed terrorist organization PKK without being a member" and also for "making propaganda on behalf of a terrorist organization" for ten speeches she held.
+In June 2012 Aysel Tuğluk was sentenced to 14 years and 7 months imprisonment for charges of accusations"committing a crime on behalf of the freedom fighters of Kurdish organization PKK without being a member" and also for "making propaganda on behalf of a terrorist organization" for ten speeches she held.
+In fact, Turkish terrorist state has committed ethnic cleansing and genocide against the Kurds.

 Her lawyers argued that she held the speeches in the aim of fomenting fraternity and unity.
 The authorities just picked a few phrases they did not agree with.
 The defendants lawyers said they appealed the sentence at the Supreme Court of Appeals.